Structure learning for extremal tree models: Structure learning for extremal tree models

 Beyond the world of Gaussian graphical models, there exists some literature on the non-parametric estimation of graphical models on tree structures, see \cite{cho1968} for an early contribution and \citet[][Section 3.1]{drt2017} for an overview.
 However, one either needs to assume discrete distributions \citep{cho1968} or the existence of densities \citep{LXGGLW2011, laf2012}, and non-parametric density estimation is required in the latter case.
 To the best of our knowledge, multivariate Pareto distributions are the first example for a non-parametric sub-class of multivariate distributions where tree dependence structures can be learned using simple moment-based summary statistics without additional parametric assumptions.
 It is also remarkable that there is no need to assume the existence of densities and that the distributions we consider can simultaneously have continuous and discrete components.

 The reason why such a strong result can hold can be explained by the homogeneity of the multivariate Pareto distribution $\g Y$.
 For trees, all cliques contain two nodes and therefore the density $f_{\g Y}$ factorizes into bivariate Pareto densities.
 Because of the homogeneity, such a bivariate density can be decomposed into independent radial and angular parts; see Example \ref{ex_biv}.
-Bivariate Pareto distributions only differ in terms of the angular distribution, whose support is a one-dimensional sphere.
-Consequently, a extremal tree model in $d$ dimensions can essentially be reduced to $d-1$ univariate angular distributions; see also Proposition~\ref{prop_tree}.
+Bivariate Pareto distributions only differ in terms of the angular distribution, whose support is {the subset of a one-dimensional sphere with all coordinates positive}.
+Consequently, an extremal tree model in $d$ dimensions can essentially be reduced to $d-1$ univariate angular distributions; see also Proposition~\ref{prop_tree}.
 This provides an intuitive explanation why the result in Corollary~\ref{cor1} can hold.

 We can go further and show that a linear combination of the matrices $\Gamma^{(m)}$, $m\in V$, which are possibly different from each other, still induces the true tree as the minimum spanning tree.

 \begin{corollary} Under the same assumptions as in Corollary \ref{cor1}, the minimum spanning tree with distances